mastervii/new_variants_of_RSF/README.md

-# new_variants_of_RSF
+# New Variations of Random Survival Forests and Applications to Age-Related Disease Data
-used in a paper under review as an anonymous submission for a conference.
+These files have been used in the paper: New Variations of Random Survival Forests and Applications to Age-Related Disease Data, which is under review as an anonymous submission for a conference.

 RSF_d0.py and sksurve_RSF.py are executable scripts to run different variants of RSF algorithm.